[AD: sponsored post updated February 2023]

-Music is a huge part of my life and I am a bit of a hoarder when it comes to my music memorabilia.
+Music has always been a huge part of my life and I’ve been a bit of a hoarder when it comes to my music memorabilia.
 One day I got to thinking, what sense is there in keeping it hidden away in a box or a cupboard?
 So I decided to get creative with some of my old band t-shirts, gig flyers, picture discs and vinyl records.

 HOW TO MAKE A PICTURE DISC CLOCK

 I had an old picture disc just sitting on a shelf.
 I loved the artwork on it so decided to make it into a clock by simply adding the mechanism from an old clock.
 You can buy the parts on eBay for just a couple of quid and you just join the parts together through the hole in the middle of the record.